mtavhel-tsch/smart-ips-pilgrimage/input/pagecontent/transaction-issue-shl-request-trigger-events.md

-A privacy configuration form has been recorded by a digital health wallet
+- The issue SHL request transaction is initiated when a privacy configuration form has been recorded by a <a href="actor-ochw.html">digital health wallet</a> that includes disclosure and time limit settings.